entrity/stackedit-computer-vision/main/Definitions, Machine Learning.md

 **GAN  (Generative Adversarial Network)** [[src](https://arxiv.org/abs/1406.2661)] [[CS231N](http://vision6.idav.ucdavis.edu:8888/notebooks/GANs-PyTorch.ipynb)] [[Hacks](https://github.com/soumith/ganhacks)]

 GCN (Graph Convolutional Network)
-: For a neighborhood of graph
+: The input is effectively neighborhood of graph nodes.
+Compute layer $(l+1)$ in the network by adding a sum of linearly transformed to the output of the previous layer.

 GMM (Gaussian Mixture Model)
 : Assumes data points are generated from a mixture of a finite number of Gaussians.
 It's basically a k-means model with the inclusion of covariance information.